Balancing weights for region-level analysis: the effect of Medicaid Expansion on the uninsurance rate among states that did not expand Medicaid: Introduction

 Approximate balancing weights are an estimation method in causal inference that grew out of the propensity score weighting literature.
-Rather than iteratively modeling the propensity score until the inverse probability weights achieve a desired level of balance, recent papers propose using optimization methods to generate weights that enforce covariate balance between the treated and control units (see, e.g., \cite{hainmueller2012entropy}, \cite{imai2014covariate}, \cite{zubizarreta2015stable}).
-From an applied perspective, there are at least four benefits of this approach: first, it does not require iterating propensity score models to generate satisfactory weights.
-Second, these methods (and propensity score methods generally) do not use outcomes in the modeling stage, mitigating the risk of cherry-picking model specifications.
-Third, these methods can constrain the weights to prevent extrapolation from the data, reducing model dependence \cite{zubizarreta2015stable}.
+Rather than iteratively modeling the propensity score until the inverse probability weights achieve a desired level of balance, recent papers propose using optimization methods to generate weights that enforce covariate balance between the treated and control units (see, e.g., \cite{hainmueller2012entropy}, \cite{imai2014covariate}, \cite{zubizarreta2015stable}).\footnote{These methods also use ideas from the survey literature, which had proposed similar approaches to adjust sample weights to enforce equality between sample totals and known population totals (see, e.g., \cite{haberman1984adjustment}, \cite{deville1992calibration}, \cite{deville1993generalized}, \cite{sarndal2005estimation}).} From an applied perspective, there are at least four benefits of this approach: first, it does not require iterating propensity score models to generate satisfactory weights.
+Second, these methods (and propensity score methods generally) do not use the outcomes to determine the weights, mitigating the risk of cherry-picking an outcome model specification to obtain a desired result.
+Third, these methods can constrain the weights to prevent extrapolation from the data, thereby reducing model dependence (\cite{zubizarreta2015stable}).
 Finally, the estimates are more interpretable: by making the comparison group explicit, it is easy to communicate exactly which units contributed to the counterfactual estimate.